Intern South Bay

 Learn more about the program, application process, and expectations:

-📅 Mid-August (Exact date TBD) A special event to celebrate your achievements with mentors, employers, and peers.
+Mid-August (exact date TBD) A special event celebrating student achievements with mentors, employers, and peers.

 Intern South Bay-Participating Employers